iamtheyammer/gam-cros-win-wrapper/README.md

 Installation of **beta** is simple.
 Just pop on over to the [**beta** releases page](https://github.com/iamtheyammer/gam-cros-win-wrapper/releases/latest), and download the msi.
 It should run on both x86 and x64 platforms.

 ### Alpha build (less stable, updates very often, has newest features first)
-If you'd like the latest **alpha** build (not verified stable, but *should* work), download the Installer.msi file from [ChromebookGUI/Installer/Tool+Installer/Installer.msi (or click here!)](https://github.com/iamtheyammer/gam-cros-win-wrapper/raw/master/ChromebookGUI/Installer/Tool+Installer/Installer.msi)
+If you'd like the latest **alpha** build (not verified stable, but *should* work), download the Installer.msi file from [ChromebookGUI/Installer/Tool+Installer/Installer.msi (or click here!)](https://github.com/iamtheyammer/gam-cros-win-wrapper/raw/master/ChromebookGUI/Installer/Tool+Installer/Installer.msi).
+It takes about 15-30 days of issue-free alpha to turn the alpha build into a beta build.

+#### What can the Alpha build do that the beta can't yet?
+- Preferences
+- Bulk import and bulk modifications (from CSV)
+- Search for a device with a Google Admin query string
+- More awesome features!

 ### Auto-updates
 Once installed, the app will let you know when there is an update available.
 If you download an alpha build, you'll get notifications when a new alpha release is available, and if you download a beta build, you'll only get notifications when new beta builds are available.